AkanshuAich/Restaurant-Management-GoLang/README.md

 # Restaurant-Management-GoLang
-It is a back project integr ting the sql database and restFul APIs
+It is a back project integrating the sql database and restFul APIs